RADI-model/Radi.jl/README.md

 results[:dO2]  # dissolved oxygen (rows = depths, columns = savetimes)
 # and so on.

-# Do a new run starting at the previous endpoint (overwrites previous dictionary):
+# Do a new run starting at the previous endpoint (overwrites previous results):
 results = Radi.again(results)
+# this uses internal settings from whichever file was last used with Radi.go().

-# Save the new set of results as a .mat file in /results/:
+# At any point, save the results as "results/IC_W29.mat":
 Radi.save(results)  # overwrite original file, or...
 Radi.save(results, "_more")  # ... append "_more" to the file name
+# the "IC_W29" part of the filename is defined by `modelrun` in the setup file
 ```

-### Plot the results in Octave/MATLAB
+### Plot the results in GNU Octave/MATLAB

-Julia no longer generates a plot of the results, but instead saves the results to a .mat file in the [`results/`](results) directory.
-Use [`plot/everything.m`](plot/everything.m) to import and plot the results saved by Julia in Octave or MATLAB.
+Julia does not generate a plot of the results, but instead saves the results to a .mat file in the [`results/`](results) directory.
+Use [`plot/everything.m`](plot/everything.m) to import and plot the results saved by Julia in GNU Octave/MATLAB.